7 Popular (and High Risk) Alternative Investments

 The “sponsor,” usually an insurance company or reinsurance company, may want to transfer some or all the risk it assumes in insuring a catastrophe.
 The insurance company sets up a special purpose vehicle (SPV) to issue catastrophe bonds.
 The sponsors invest the funds in low-risk securities, which make up the collateral.
 The sponsor makes periodic, variable rate interest payments to investors using the earnings made on the low-risk security investments, plus the insurance premiums paid to the sponsor.

 Provided the catastrophe covered by the bonds does not occur during the time the investors hold the bond, investors receive their interest payments and their principal back from the collateral once the bond matures.
 The maturation period for catastrophe bonds usually spans one to five years.
 If the catastrophe occurs, the sponsor receives the collateral.
 As a result, the investors lose a majority of their investment.

 The potential for investors suffering huge losses in catastrophe bonds causes the bonds to receive a “non-investment grade” rating by credit agencies.
 These are also referred to as alternative high-yield investment bonds.

 The companies offering catastrophe bonds rely heavily on catastrophe risk modeling firms.
 These firms estimate the probability and potential financial damage of upcoming natural disasters.
 Ordinary investors most likely do not have access to these risk models, and therefore cannot adequately access the risk that comes with these types of securities.

 Contact Kurta Law Today

 The SEC and FINRA outline a number of rules financial advisors must follow when recommending investments to customers.
-If your broker recommended unsuitable alternative investments unsuitable, you could recover compensation through FINRA arbitration.
+If your broker recommended unsuitable alternative investments, you could recover compensation through FINRA arbitration.
 Contact our office today so we can help you recover the compensation you deserve.